 Laying a new carpet requires following certain steps and using certain tools and materials.
 See this guide to choosing and fitting a carpet grip.

 What Is a Carpet Gripper?

 Basically, a carpet gripper is a narrow strip of plywood (usually 6 mm thick and 25 mm wide) that is placed on the floor.
-They also come in wood, aluminum, and rubber.
-They're placed before a wall-to-wall carpet installation, to make sure there are no wrinkles.
+They also come in wood, aluminium, and rubber.
+They’re placed before a wall-to-wall carpet installation, to make sure there are no wrinkles.

 Pins and carpet nails, also known as carpet tacks or rods, are used to grip the carpet.